Distance Ed – Moodle Support – FAQS and Faculty How-to

 Note: students must be officially enrolled in a course before you add them

-Part-time faculty members who do not have Datatel access should work with the department chair or departmental secretary to have drops/terminations processed through Datatel.
+Part-time faculty members who do not have Colleague access should work with the department chair or departmental secretary to have drops/terminations processed through Colleague.

 Students must log in and complete their enrollment verification quiz by the 10% point.

 Lack of participation (student has not logged on within two weeks) and failure to make academic progress (student is not completing assignments) results in a student termination.
-This must be completed at the end of two weeks of inactivity!
-Do not wait until the end of the term.
+This must be completed, no later than the end of two weeks of inactivity!
+Faculty members, remember, specific academic progress information should be included in your syllabus.
+Faculty must not wait until the end of the term to accomplish drops.
 Please be prompt with terminations.

 Each semester you will be given a new shell for each one of your courses (created from the “WCC Master Template”).
 Once the templates are setup you should: